pnp/sp-dev-solutions/solutions/SiteDesignsStudio/README.md

 - Create, Edit and Delete Site Scripts in the current Tenant
 - Edit Site Scripts with a user friendly GUI and save them directly in the current Tenant

-> Notice that better pictures and documentation will increase the sample usage and the value you are providing for others.
-Thanks for your submissions advance.

 <img src="https://telemetry.sharepointpnp.com/sp-dev-solutions/solutions/readme-template" />